-A Few Suggestions for Shorter Turn Times
+A Few Hints for Swifter Turn Times

-- It's relatively easy to appraise a cookie-cutter home.
-Most of an appraiser's time is spent analyzing how differing characteristics contribute to or detract from what otherwise would be a property's market value.
-When you order your report, let us know if there are unique details of the home or surrounding area -- for example, it's recently had an addition put on, it's subject to zoning restrictions, it's prone to flooding.
-These are things we would find out on our own anyway, and knowing them as soon as possible makes your report arrive more quickly.
+- It's relatively easy to appraise a cookie-cutter house.
+What takes time is analyzing how unique elements add to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition built on, it's subject to zoning restrictions, it's susceptible to flooding.
+These are things we'll find out on our own anyway, and knowing them sooner will likely make your report arrive more quickly.

 - Easily verify the status of your report on our website.

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
 As each important milestone in an assignment is completed, that information is instantly available to you online.
 It's never been easier to track the status of your report.